 Two mechanisms try to organize ordinary citizens so that government may be responsive to people's needs: parties and interest groups.
 One of their aims has been to organize citizens into rational, effective voting blocs.
 This course looks at how parties and interest groups work and at whether or not they are fulfilling their purpose.
-Prerequisite: GOVT 103.
+Prerequisite: GOVT 103; GOVT 302 is recommended.